Where to stay in Switzerland in winter

 The very best place for a winter holiday in Switzerland

-The Upper Engadine is Switzerland's best winter destination.
+Arno and I would nominate the Upper Engadine as Switzerland’s best overall winter destination.
 This sunny valley is located at high altitude: about 1800 m (5900 ft).
 This means that the snow season lasts long.
-There's usually snow in the towns from December until late March.
-The surrounding mountains can be snow-capped from November until May or June.

 The Upper Engadine is very diverse.
 There are classy resorts such as St. Moritz and Pontresina, but also authentic villages such as Zuoz and Sils.

 The region offers snow activities for everyone.
 The wide valley floor has easy hiking paths.
-Some are even suitable for push-chairs.
+Some are even suitable for pushchairs.
 You can enjoy snowshoe hikes, skate at the frozen lake of St. Moritz or have fun at the sled runs.
 Horse-sleigh rides can be made in several side valleys.

 The 3 large ski areas at Corviglia-Piz Nair, Corvatsch and Diavolezza-Lagalb have 350 km of pistes.
 There are several more small ski areas.
 The varied runs are suitable for experienced skiers, but also for children and beginners.